ModuKai/RateMyCSProfessor/docs/design/domain/RCSP_DesignDoc.md

 > - [Constraints](#intro-constraints)

 <p>
   The purpose of this software design document is to outline and carefully describe different aspects of the RateMyCSProfessor website through a developmental lens, primarily for developmental purposes.
-However it may also be used as not only a primer for anyone newly involved in the project, but as an updated reference to the current design model.
-Any API-related investigations are irrelevant here.
+However it may also be used as not only a primer for anyone newly involved in the developmental process, but as an updated reference to the current design model.
+API-related investigations are irrelevant here.
 </p>
 <p>
   Design decisions may change with solution iterations, and so there will consequently occur changes & updates to this document, with a revision history kept in the appendices.